How to recruit strong technical staff for start-ups

 - Test candidates carefully.
 Ask them to write you a program in a language they've never used before, in 30 minutes.
 You might have to test fifty developers before you find one who can do it well.
 Often you can find an experienced CTO who can help develop your test or vet candidates.

 - Recruiters are not easy to use effectively.
 Most of them do not have domain experience, so even if they were in a position to evaluate candidates properly, they couldn't.
 Recruiters will ask for anything up to 25% or 30%.
 If you absolutely must use a recruiter, bear in mind that most will work for 12.5%.
 Of course, they won't tell you this, but once you've made clear you have agreements with some of their competitors, they'll come around after making all sorts of disclaimers.
+That said, in competitive spaces it can be helpful to incentivise them more than this.

 - Good technical staff aren't always expensive.
 Recruiters have a tendency to ask for at least 25% over the going rate for anyone with any experience.
 With a good enough network, there's no reason you can't find a strong performer for much less than the recruiters' headline figures, even in Central London.